 27 Name of the lot: ENTRE EL VARAL

 Title number: 214132

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 3.8977 Has.

 Municipality: Guanajuato, Guanajuato

-Life of the concession: From August 10, 2001 through A August 9, 2051
+Life of the concession: From August 10, 2001 through A ugust 9, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 320

 Page: 176

 Number: 352

 Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
 Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
-See Note 2. t Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
-See Note 3.
-There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.
+See Note 2. ment Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3. ces, is in with

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):

 28 Name of the lot: LA ASUNCIÓN

 Title number: 214133

 Titleholder CMDC

 Type of concession: Mining Concession See note 1

 Surface (hectares): 10.0000 Has.

 Municipality: Guanajuato, Guanajuato

 Life of the concession: From August 10, 2001 through A August 9, 2051

 Registration data of

 the concession at RPM: Book: Mining Concessions

 Volume: 320

 Page: 177

 Number: 353

-Mining duties (surface taxes): registered or in process to be registered at RPM.
+Mining duties (surface taxes): as of the date of this report, this concession is in good standing regarding the payment of the corresponding mining duties.
+Regarding the information provided by CMDC, DGM has not issued any official communication requesting the payment of any outstanding mining duties derived from this concession.
+See Note 2.
+Based on the information provided by CMDC, we are of the opinion that, as of the date of this report, this concession is in good standing regarding the filing of the Assessment Works Reports.
+See Note 3.
+There are no liens, encumbrances, burdens or contracts in effect, registered or in process to be registered at RPM.

 Proof of Assessment Works:

 Liens, encumbrances, burdens or contracts in effect, registered with the Public Registry of Mining (RPM):